lucaskjaero/lucas-kjaero-website/content/posts/2019-12-01--Metrics-Dashboard/index.md

 ---
 title: Release Metrics dashboard for Intuit consumer products
 category: "data"
-technologies: ["spring-boot", "jms", "aws". "kinesis", "elastic-search", "react", "redux"]
+technologies: ["spring-boot", "jms", "aws", "kinesis", "elastic-search", "react", "redux"]
 author: Lucas Kjaero-Zhang
 tldr: Created a data collection pipeline and release information dashboard to enable leaders to self-serve deployment metrics.
 source:
 ---
 #Description
 Led a team of three engineers to create a data collection pipeline and release information dashboard to enable leaders to self-serve deployment metrics.
 This dashboard replaced manual queries from directors, enabling them to get data instantly.
 #What I learned
 - How to collect data from microservices.
 - How to use an enterprise messaging bus.